AmpersandTarski/TheToolsWeUse/making-docker-images.md

 # Docker images

+When the Ampersand source code for RAP is ready to be deployed, you can make an image and store it in [Docker Hub](https://docs.docker.com/docker-hub/repos/).

-Before anyone can deploy an ampersand-repository (RAP3) the following images must be present on docker-hub.
+Before anyone can deploy an ampersand-repository \(RAP3\) the following images must be present on docker-hub.

-- `ampersandtarski/ampersand-rap`
+* `ampersandtarski/ampersand-rap`
-- `ampersandtarski/ampersandtarski/ampersand-prototype-db`
+* `ampersandtarski/ampersandtarski/ampersand-prototype-db`
-- `ampersandtarski/ampersand-prototype`
+* `ampersandtarski/ampersand-prototype`

 This chapter first explains the deployment of RAP3.
 Then it gives a recipe for creating those images.
 It ends with remarks about maintaining RAP3.

 If you are only interested in installing RAP3, you do not need this chapter.

-## Requirements for deploying RAP
-Let us first explain the things that need to be done to deploy RAP.
-After that, there is a cookbook recipe for doing it.

-##### 1. Setting up a server
-You need a server that is connected to the internet, because RAP takes updates from a GitHub repository.
-A 2-core/8GB server is sufficient.
-A memory size under 3GB has shown to be insufficient.
-Ports for HTTP, HTTPS, SSL, and SFTP must be open.

-##### 2. Getting MariaDB \(MySQL\) and phpMyAdmin to work
-You need a database and a web-server.
-This explains why a LAMP-server is an obvious choice if you use a preconfigured server.

-##### 3. Uploading and running RAP3
-A quick way to install is to copy existing RAP3 code on your server.
-This allows you to test whether you can get the application live and visible to your users.

-##### 4. Filling the Git repository with Ampersand files and Ampersand models
-The source code of Ampersand and the source code of RAP3 must be downloaded from GitHub.
-The following repositories are used:

-* Ampersand: _**development**_ branch \([https://github.com/AmpersandTarski/Ampersand/tree/development](https://github.com/AmpersandTarski/Ampersand/tree/development)\).
-This contains the source code of Ampersand.
-* ampersand-models: _**master**_ branch \([https://github.com/AmpersandTarski/ampersand-models.git](https://github.com/AmpersandTarski/ampersand-models.git)\).
-This contains the source code of RAP3.

-The source code of Ampersand is needed to build an Ampersand compiler.
-The source code of RAP3 is needed to compile and generate the RAP3 webapplication.
-You need Git to create a local clone of these repositories.
-Git is preferred over copying the files, because it gives assurance over installing the right version\(s\).

-##### 5. Avoiding to install Haskell
-You need Haskell to build an Ampersand compiler.
-For deploying RAP, we use the latest executable Ampersand-compiler for Linux, which is published periodically on the internet.
-This way, Haskell need not be installed

-##### 6. Creating an Ampersand compiler

-If you want, create your own Ampersand compiler.
-This way, you can pick a version by which to generate RAP3.

-##### 7. Installing LaTeX and GraphViz

-LaTeX and GraphViz are called by RAP3 to generate documentation.
-Therefore, both must be installed on the server.

-##### 8. Installing SmartGit \(a nice-to-have\)

-If you want to inspect the Git-repository on you server, it is nice to have a Git client.

-##### 9. Generating the RAP3 application

-You need to generate RAP3 to facilitate regular updates to the system.

-##### 10. Local Settings

-Some local settings may apply, which are brought together in one file.
-Use this to administer things like database account\(s\) and PHP time limit, logging, etcetera.

-##### 11. Last minute changes before going to production

-Things that are necessary for testing and development, such as logging, can be changed in the production version.
-These things are usually adapted shortly before going to production.

 ## Security

 The Apache server writes files and creates directories.
-Normally, this would be a security risk, but in this case it is designed behaviour.
+Note that you might typically not allow software \(such as an Apache server\) to write files and create directories, as this may incur security issues.
+In this case it is designed behaviour.

 # A recipe for creating images

 Knowing what needs to be done allows you to understand how we make Ampersand's docker images.
 If you just want to do it, follow the steps below.
 We assume that you are working on an Ubuntu machine with `bash` as its command line interface.

 ## Installing Docker

 I followed the instructions on `https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/` .

 Then I checked that docker was installed by means of the `which`-command: